ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/app-properties.html.markdown

 <td width="20">
 </td>
 <td width="740">
   Where you can define a specific Google Analytics Account ID overriding your account default.
-See [Google Analytics ID Override Property](/developers/user-guide/product-guide/advanced-features/google-analytics/google-analytics-id-override-p)
+See <a href="/developers/user-guide/product-guide/advanced-features/google-analytics/google-analytics-id-override-p">Google Analytics ID Override Property</a>

 </td>
 </tr>